Top

 “I absolutely loved coming back to school as an adult,” she said.
 “You have a whole different mindset.
 You’re focused.
 You’re driven.
 You’re going after your goals.
 And that’s where I am now — chasing my dreams.”

-Grace attended CCRI part time for the next six years until the Spring of 2020 when, shortly before the onset of the COVID-19 pandemic, she fell terribly ill for several months.
+Grace stopped out in 2015 again because of medical setbacks and returned in 2019, only to face another obstacle in the Spring of 2020 when, shortly before the onset of the COVID-19 pandemic, she fell terribly ill for several months.
 Was it COVID?
 Grace wasn’t sure; COVID testing hadn’t become widely available yet.
 The illness left her sidelined for so long she decided to stop out again until the Fall of 2022 long after in-person classes had finally resumed at the college.

 “I wasn’t ready to give up,” she said.
 “This wasn’t going to be the end of my story.”

 “Last summer, I went on an archaeological investigation with her team.
 It was amazing.
-It inspired me even further to chase my dreams,” Grace said.
+It inspired me even further to break into the field,” Grace said.
 “I’m getting a hands on feel for what it’s like to be an archeologist.

 “Dr. Abbass said she would love if it I would join her team and gave me the best advice in the end — ‘Don’t let anyone ever tell you no.’ That’s been my motto since then.”